Hatfield College, Durham: Image

-Having shed its theological image by the Second World War, Hatfield came to be seen in the decades following as a sporty college, with students who often held a relaxed attitude towards studying and were assumed to be disproportionately recruited from socially exclusive private schools.
-Writing in 1996, college archivist Arthur Moyes admitted that modesty "is not a Hatfield characteristic".
+Having shed its theological image by the Second World War, Hatfield developed a strong sporting reputation over the following decades.
+Johnathan Young, a 1963 matriculant, later recalled that his contemporaries 'were expected to excel in most sports and particularly rugby'.

-Portrayals of Hatfield students as more privileged than others were resisted by then Master Thomas Whitworth in his 1971 college history, Yellow Sandstone and Mellow Brick; instead, Whitworth defined Hatfielders by ambition, and stressed their tendency to seek leadership positions on campus.
-This viewpoint was echoed years later by his successor, James Barber:
+A stereotype of Hatfield undergraduates as indifferent students who were largely from privileged backgrounds also emerged.
+This was a perception that college leadership were acutely aware of and keen to downplay.
+Master Thomas Whitworth, in his 1971 college history, Yellow Sandstone and Mellow Brick; instead defined Hatfielders by ambition, and stressed their tendency to seek leadership positions on campus.
+It was a viewpoint echoed years later by his successor, James Barber:

 Alumni have also praised a "work hard, play hard ethos" conducive to future success and highlighted a strong sense of identity and community.
 Nevertheless, student articles have criticised Hatfield for being 'rah', and suggested it is responsible for perpetuating negative views about the wider university.
+Writing in 1996, college archivist Arthur Moyes admitted that modesty "is not a Hatfield characteristic".

 Past data has shown it to be popular with applicants from private schools.
 For the 2015/2016 cycle, 65.8% of applicants were privately educated – against a university total of only 36.1%.
+These figures also represent a significant reversal over time; during the 1960s the state school intake averaged 63%.

+For 2016 entry, under 2% of freshers were from low participation neighbourhoods.
 To attract a wider range of candidates it has launched an outreach programme working with pupils in local state schools in Gateshead, Hartlepool, and Washington.

 Admissions

 For the 2015/2016 entry cycle 1,375 applicants selected the college as their preference.
 This made it the 5th most popular overall, behind University College, Josephine Butler College, Collingwood College, and St Mary's College.
 336 accepted applicants ultimately enrolled.
 Compared to most other colleges, Hatfield received a somewhat higher percentage of gap year applicants, with 7.8% of applicants in the 2015/2016 cycle choosing to defer, against a university average of 3.8%.

+In the application cycles from 2017 through 2020, Hatfield was ranked in the top 5 of colleges by number of first choice preferences, but dropped to 8th place for 2021 entry.
+That year it was the 'most polarizing college', having seen the largest increase in last-place rankings.